PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 + To connect a notebook to your IndustrialPI 4, use an Ethernet cable to connect the notebook to one of the Industrial PI's Ethernet ports.
 Open your browser and enter<br/> http://industrialpiXXXXXX.local in your search bar.
 For XXXXXX, enter the six-digit serial number of the IndustrialPI 4.
 You will find this number on the front of the IndustrialPI 4.
 + Log in with the data provided on the sticker on the side of the IndutrialPI 4.
-+ It will open a dashboard of your IndustrialPI 4.
++ The dashboard of your IndustrialPI 4 will open and is called Cockpit.
 + Under Tools you will find the item IndustrialPI Configuration.
 Click on it.
 + Now you will see various setting options.
 + To be on the safe side, please deactivate the bluetooth cennection.